Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Major Rate Hike Takes Effect October 15, 2026

-The California Department of Insurance approved a 29.1% average residential rate increase for FAIR Plan policies, taking effect for renewals on or after October 15, 2026.
-This is the largest FAIR Plan increase in recent history, topping the 20% hike in 2019 and the 16% increases in both 2021 and 2023.
-Homeowners in the highest wildfire-risk areas could see the wildfire portion of their premium roughly double.
+The California Department of Insurance approved a 29.1% average residential rate increase for FAIR Plan policies, taking effect for new and renewal policies starting October 15, 2026.
+About 25% of policyholders will actually see decreases based on risk profile, but roughly half will see 30-50% increases, and homeowners in the highest wildfire-risk areas could see the wildfire portion of their premium roughly double.

 The FAIR Plan only covers fire and basic perils.
-You won't have liability coverage, and you won't be covered for theft, water damage, or other standard homeowner perils.
+You will not have liability coverage, and you will not be covered for theft, water damage, or other standard homeowner perils.
 Most insurance professionals recommend pairing it with a Difference in Conditions (DIC) policy from a private insurer to fill those gaps.
 For a complete breakdown of costs, application steps, and coverage details, read our detailed guide on the California FAIR Plan or our broader overview of FAIR Plan insurance nationwide.

 Smart Savings Made Simple!